 Cyprus is an attractive destination for estate planning because the Estate Duty (Amending) Law 2000 has been abolished for people who passed away after the 1st of January 2000.
 However, foreign citizens may have to pay the relevant inheritance tax in their country of origin.

 In Cyprus, all matters related to estate planning are regulated by the following legislations:

 - Wills and Succession Law (Cap.
 195);

 - Probates (Re-Sealing) Law (Cap.
 192);

-Specifically, one of the most popular estate planning solutions in Cyprus is drafting a will since it enables individuals to dispose their property as they wish.
+Specifically, one of the most popular estate planning solutions in Cyprus is drafting a will since it enables individuals to dispose of their property as they wish.
 Following the Cyprus regulatory framework, the estate can be divided into a disposal and a statutory portion.
-On the one hand, the disposal portion defines the part of the property that can be disposed through a will without any restriction.
-On the other hand, the statutory portion in divided according to Article 41 of Wills and Succession Law (Cap.
+The disposal portion defines the part of the property that can be disposed of through a will without any restriction.
+The statutory portion is divided according to Article 41 of Wills and Succession Law (Cap.
 195).